Bats Science Lesson STEM preschool flying creatures kindergarten

 Then we talked about how scientists studied bats for a very long time and figured out how to use their echolocation for our boats and submarines to use sonar.
 Then they had to find a submarine toy and a boat toy and act out how they use sonar.

 They also learned most bats eat insects.
-So they cut up a bunch of little pieces of paper and said that was the insects for the bath to eat, then they stuffed it inside their bats.
+So they cut up a bunch of little pieces of paper and said that was the insects for the bats to eat, then they stuffed them inside their bats.

 There are some days I just love to sit back and see how their minds work.